 NOTE 2: Handling of overload situation or preparation for a graceful shutdown are preferably executed inside an NWDAF Set, when available, therefore, not requiring an analytics subscription transfer as described in this clause.
-The procedure in Figure 6.1B.2-1 is applicable for analytics subscription transfer across NF Sets or if the NWDAF is not deployed in a Set.
+The procedure in Figure 6.1B.3-1 is applicable for analytics subscription transfer across NF Sets (when available) or if the NWDAFs are not deployed in a Set.

-Figure 6.1B.2-1: Analytics subscription transfer
+Figure 6.1B.3-1: NWDAF re-selection with Analytics subscription transfer

 0. Source analytics consumer subscribes to Analytics from source NWDAF.
 Optionally the source NWDAF subscribes to UE mobility events.

+1a.
+[Optional] Source NWDAF triggers to prepare an analytics subscription transfer to Higher Layer NWDAF to store Analytics Context, as specified in the procedure illustrated in figure 6.1B.4-1.

+NOTE 4: The Source NWDAF may decide to store Analytics context in ADRF (if deployed) instead of in a higher layer NWDAF.

+1b.
+[Optional] Higher Layer NWDAF starts collecting data for the specific UE

-1. [Optional] Source NWDAF determines, e.g. triggered by a UE mobility event notification, to prepare an analytics subscription transfer to target NWDAF(s), as specified in the procedure illustrated in Figure 6.1B.2-2.
+1c.
+[Optional] Source NWDAF triggers, e.g. caused by a UE mobility event notification, to prepare an analytics subscription transfer to target NWDAF(s), as specified in the procedure illustrated in Figure 6.1B.4-1.

-2. Source NWDAF determines, e.g. based on the UE location information received, the analytics subscription(s) to be transferred to a target NWDAF.
-Therefore, the source NWDAF discovers via NRF the target NWDAF supporting the requested analytics information for the target area.
+2a.
+Source NWDAF determines, e.g. based on the UE location information received, the analytics subscription(s) to be transferred to a target NWDAF.
 NWDAF discovery may be skipped if the target NWDAF had already been discovered as part of a prepared analytics subscription transfer in step 4.
 NWDAF discovery and selection is specified in clause 6.3.13, TS 23.501 [2]

+Step 2 – 3 shall not to be performed when Analytics consumer is changed.
+A change of consumer may be performed because of a mobility event.
+If the consumer is serving a specific service area, the Source NWDAF need to know the serving area of the Analytics consumer, which may be done by querying NRF.

+2b.
+Source NWDAF performs an NWDAF discovery and selects the target NWDAF.

 3a.
 Source NWDAF requests, using Nnwdaf_AnalyticsSubscription_Transfer Request service operation, a transfer of the analytics subscription(s) determined in step 2 to the target NWDAF.
-The request contains a callback URI of the target analytics consumer.
+The request contains a callback URI of the analytics consumer.
 The request also contains Id(s) of active data sources related to the analytics subscriptions requested to be transferred, if not already provided as part of the prepared analytics subscription transfer in the preparation procedure (see step 1).
 The request message may also include "analytics context identifier(s)" indicating the availability of analytics context for particular Analytic ID(s).

+If no information is to be sent (e.g. source NWDAF has not yet served the consumer), the Source NWDAF may redirect the request or subscription or perform an Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_analyticsInfo_Request service operation on behalf of the consumer.

-NOTE 3: If multiple notifications/requests are received in steps 3 and 7, indicating the necessity to transfer analytics subscriptions, the source NWDAF will only trigger a single analytics subscription transfer and ignore additional notifications/requests that would result in the same analytics subscription transfer.
+NOTE 5: If multiple notifications/requests are received in steps 3 and 7, indicating the necessity to transfer analytics subscriptions, the source NWDAF will only trigger a single analytics subscription transfer and ignore additional notifications/requests that would result in the same analytics subscription transfer.